Skip to main content

 How Do These Laws Specifically Protect Children’s Information?

 The protections afforded by GINA and the ADA are particularly relevant when it comes to children’s health information.
-Children are a vulnerable population, and their is especially sensitive.
+Children are a vulnerable population, and their health data is especially sensitive.
 The regulations are designed to prevent the misuse of this information in ways that could have long-term consequences for a child’s future opportunities.

 GINA and ADA Protections in Wellness Programs